WHERE DO YOU BUY A BUNNY?

 I have always guaranteed my rabbits and spend quite a good deal of time explaining the most important requirements for keeping the baby healthy.
 Replacing a sick bunny or one that dies, is just good business even if I am suspicious of the real cause of illness or death.

-If the seller doesn't offer a health guarantee, consider asking for a 72 hour return privilege to allow you time to take the animal to a vet, at your own expense, for a check up.
+If the seller doesn't offer a health guarantee, consider asking for a 72 hour return privilege to allow you time to take the animal to a vet, at your own expense, for a up.

 You will save a bunny from certain destruction.

 Many times the rabbits at shelters are someone's pet that got loose and picked up by the pound.
 These are frequently very gentle and loving.